F. M. Zahid Hossain: Early life

 Hossain passed SSC and HSC from Jhenidah Cadet College respectively in 1982 and 1984.
 He completed his Bachelor of Science degree from University of Chittagong.
 He has a Bachelor of Engineering degree and a Master of Engineering degree from Bangladesh University of Engineering and Technology.
 He has a master's degree in defense studies from the National University of Bangladesh.
 He has an executive MBA from the American International University-Bangladesh.

 Career

 He served at the Directorate of Works and Chief Engineer (Army) in Army Headquarters while he was a lieutenant colonel.
-Hossain also severed at the Military Institute of Science and Technology from September 2011 to October 2012 as a senior instructor.
+Hossain also served at the Military Institute of Science and Technology from September 2011 to October 2012 as a senior instructor.
 He worked at the Engineering Center and School of Military Engineering.

 From 21 December 2014 to 2 September 2015, Hossain was the head of the Faculty of Civil Engineering at the Military Institute of Science and Technology.

 In July 2021, Hossain distributed relief material in Zajira Upazila, Shariatpur District during the COVID-19 pandemic in Bangladesh.